1968 in the United States

 1968 in the United States was marked by several major historical events.
 It is often considered to be one of the most turbulent and traumatic years of the 20th century in the United States.

 The year began with relative peace until January 21 when the North Vietnamese Army PAVN attacked the Marine base at Khe Sanh Combat Base Quang Tri Province, Vietnam.
 This was the beginning of the Battle of Khe Sanh and the attack focused US command on Khe Sanh near the DMZ.
 The initial attack was followed by the North Vietnamese country-wide launch of the Tet Offensive on January 30, resulting in a South Vietnamese-US victory, eliminating the Viet Cong as an effective fighting force.
 The attack included a North Vietnamese assassination attempt on South Vietnam's president Nguyễn Văn Thiệu which failed.
 North Vietnam premised the attack on a South Vietnamese uprising against South Vietnam and US forces but this uprising did not occur as the South Vietnamese populace did not rally to the North.
 Also, on January 23 the North Korean government seized and its crew of eighty-three in an attempt to divert attention from a failed January 21 assassination attempt on South Korean president Park Chung-hee known as the Blue House raid.
 In Greenland a B-52 bomber on a Cold War mission known as Operation Chrome Dome crashed with four nuclear bombs on board.
 One airman was killed.
 The cleanup operation was informally known as Operation Freezelove, a play on words on the movie Dr. Strangelove.

-Four to six thousand citizens of the city of Huế, Vietnam, deemed political enemies, were either clubbed to death or buried alive by the North Vietnamese Army.
+Four hundred to six thousand civilians and prisoners of war in the city of Huế, Vietnam, deemed political enemies, were either clubbed to death or buried alive by the North Vietnamese Army.
 This is known as the Massacre at Hue.